 - Address: 525 S. Park Boulevard, Glen Ellyn

-A wildlife rehabilitation facility that provides care and medical treatment for injured and orphaned animals native to northeastern Illinois, Willowbrook Wildlife Center is part of the Forest Preserve District of DuPage County.
+A wildlife rehabilitation facility (temporarily closed for visitors) that provides care and medical treatment for injured and orphaned animals native to northeastern Illinois, Willowbrook Wildlife Center is part of the Forest Preserve District of DuPage County.
 Permanently disabled eagles, songbirds, owls, raccoons and foxes are just a few of the 80 native Illinois animals on display here.
-Visitors can peek into the kitchen where food is prepared for the animals.
-If you’re lucky, it may be feeding time and you can see one of the staff members or volunteers feeding animals in the nursery.
+Families can also explore the outdoor exhibits, nature trail and butterfly garden.

 Follow Chicago Parent on Instagram.